 - As long as the eggs are NOT out of refrigeration over two hours, they will be safe to eat.

-Yes, as long as you store them in the refrigerator, hide them in places above the ground and away from bacterial Don’t color eggs that crack during cooking (they’re safe to eat if immediately refrigerated, but otherwise are easy targets for bacteria).
-And whether you hide eggs for an Easter hunt or use them as a centerpiece, if they have been out at room temperature for more than two hours, discard them.
+Yes, as long as you store them in the refrigerator and hide them in places above the ground and away from bacteria.
+However, if they have been out at room temperature for more than two hours, discard them.

 Better yet, minimize health risks by cooking two sets of eggs.
 Use one set for an Easter egg hunt or centerpiece display, and the other for eating.
 That way, the eggs you eat can stay properly refrigerated.
 Also consider using plastic eggs for hiding.

 Eggs should be purchased before the “sell by” date and used within three to five weeks of the purchase date.
-Store eggs in the refrigerator at less than 40°F. When purchasing eggs, make sure they are sold in a refrigerator case and that none of the eggs are cracked.
-When you get home, put the eggs in the refrigerator as soon as possible and keep them in their original carton displaying the expiration date.
-The egg rack on the refrigerator door is not the best place to store eggs because the temperature is warmer there than on the interior shelves.
+Store eggs in the refrigerator at less than 40°F. The egg rack on the refrigerator door is not the best place to store eggs because the temperature is warmer there than on the interior shelves.

 Egg Recipes: Playing It Safe